Dimension 1 - Social Strategy

 Evidence to provide

-Look in the MIS for outcomes data that are stored electronically.
-Look at data from all mechanisms the provider has to receive feedback from clients (e.g., call centers, focus groups, satisfaction surveys, outcomes surveys, complaints mechanisms, other client surveys) and check whether the provider is gathering data on client outcomes.
+Look in the MIS for client outcomes data that are stored electronically.
+Look at data from all mechanisms the provider has to receive feedback from clients (e.g., call centers, focus groups, satisfaction surveys, outcomes surveys, complaints/suggestions mechanisms, client exit interviews, other client surveys) and check whether the provider is gathering data on client outcomes.

 Field examples / Guidance for implementation